jerradpatch/notes/README.md

 - 2 Never use rxjs-subscriptions in a model that subscribe to data upon creation.
 For instance when trying to put together a destructured model.
 Why?
 Because the model maybe disposed of before the subscription's return value is ever needed.

+- 3 When transforming data in an object, either do it in place or delete the original data key after the transformation is complete.
+B/c, adding keys to an object makes it difficult to know what data/keys can be relied upon as the object proceeds through stages of the application.

 ## Middle Layer
 - 1 Return complete models to the cilents (assemeled destructured models).
 Why?
 1) request efficentcy thus reduction in over all wait times, 2) reduction of model assembling logic on the front end.